 Irena is an award-winning architectural designer with 25 years of experience developing projects for federal, commercial and educational facilities in the US and internationally.
 She enjoys an industry-wide reputation for her creativity, passion, and knowledge in managing complex core and shell developments, interiors, and space-planning projects.
 Over the past seven years, Savakova has led or contributed to the architectural design of new signature facilities for the US Department of State, Social Security Administration, the National Guard Bureau, the Air National Guard, the Naval Facilities Engineering Command, and NASA.
 She began her design career in Bulgaria.
 In 1991 she graduated with a Master of Architecture degree and began practicing in the European Union, where she is licensed as a registered architect.
 In 1995, she earned a Master of Architecture degree from the University of Maryland at College Park.

-Mark is the co-leader of a team that specializes in project design and management of corporate commercial and highly technical facility projects.
+Mark is part of a corporate commercial leadership team that specializes in project design and management of corporate commercial and highly technical facility projects.
 He and his team work closely with developers and asset managers providing innovative designs that incorporate Building Information Modeling (BIM), strategic planning and sustainable building practices.
 Mark has 20 years’ experience, is a licensed architect in Maryland, Washington, DC, and Virginia, and is a member of the National Capital Region Chapter of the U.S. Green Building Council.